Shamsfathalla/Final-Year-Project/GP Meeting Minutes.md

 ### 5. Action Items (Supervisor)
 *Tasks for me to complete to support the student.*

-1. Create the meeting minutes and share it on the student's repo as an .MD file.
+1. Update the meeting minutes shared on the student's repo as an .MD file.
 2. Create a list of research papers on Car price prediction, car-user recommendation (2 tower), AI search agent for cars.
 3. Look for scraping tools.